DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 ## Submission Pre-Approval -- DefectDojo is Feature Complete

 We are narrowing the scope of new additions to DefectDojo v2 in order to stabilize the API and data model for v3.
-Generally speaking, we will no longer accept new API routes, UI routes or views, or new models, but we will still accept new parsers and improvements to existing fields/functionality.
-Simple updates to the data model are acceptable so long as they do not introduce additional complexity, until the community has agreed on a "data model freeze date", at which point we will stop accepting updates adding new fields or changing existing fields for any reason other than bugfixes or stability improvements/etc. Once version 3 is released, no further data model updates to v2 will be approved.
+Generally speaking, we will no longer accept new API routes, UI routes or views, or new models.
+One exception is that we **will** still accept new parsers and improvements to existing fields/functionality.
+Simple updates to the data model are acceptable as long as they do not introduce additional complexity, until the community has agreed on a "data model freeze date", at which point we will stop accepting updates adding new fields or changing existing fields for any reason other than bugfixes or stability improvements/etc. Once v3 is released, no further data model updates to v2 will be approved.
 We don't want to waste your time, so if you're unsure whether your hypothetical enhancement meets the criteria for approval, please file an issue to get pre-approval before beginning work on a PR.
 If approved, we will add the `enhancement-approved` label to your issue and you can begin building it out.

+Below are some representative examples of what we will and won't support going forward.
+If you have suggestions or other feedback, please let us know in the `#defectdojo` channel in [OWASP's Slack](https://owasp-slack.herokuapp.com/).

 **Acceptable examples:**